How to Decide Whether to Switch Medicare PlansPosted by Medicare Made Clear

 You really only have to answer three questions about your current plan to decide whether to keep it or to switch.
 If you answer “no” to one or more of the three, then you’ll probably want to explore other plan options.

 1. Will I have the coverage I need?

 To answer this question you need to learn how your plan is changing for next year, if at all.
 Insurance companies review – and may change – their Part D and Medicare Advantage plans every year.

-Your plan will notify you about plan coverage and cost changes in a document called the Annual Notice of Changes, or ANOC for short.
+Your plan will notify you about plan coverage and cost changes in an Annual Notice of Changes letter, or ANOC for short.
 Be sure to read it and pay attention to coverage changes that may affect you.
 Most plans send ANOCs out in September.